Verified eigenvalue and eigenvector computations using complex moments and the Rayleigh$\unicode{x2013}$Ritz procedure for generalized Hermitian eigenvalue problems: Introduction

-Previous studies of verified eigenvalue and eigenvector computations are classified into two categories: one is for the verification of specific eigenvalues and eigenvectors, and the other is for all the eigenvalues and eigenvectors at once.
-This study focuses on the former category for generalized Hermitian eigenvalue problems.
-For the purposes, different approaches have been taken.
-Rump~\cite{Rump1989} regards a given eigenvalue problem as a system of nonlinear equations and uses Newton-like iterations for solving the equations to verify specific eigenpairs.
-See also \cite{Rump2001LAA}.
-Behnke~\cite{Behnke1991} uses a variational principle, and Yamamoto~\cite{Yamamoto2001LAA} uses Sylvester's law of inertia.
-See \cite{Rump2010AN,Miyajima2014SIMAX,ImakuraMorikuniTakayasu2019JCAM} for further studies and references therein.
-Verified eigenvalue computations arise in applications, e.g., from the numerical verification of a priori error estimations for finite element solutions~\cite{YamamotoNakao1993NumerMath,WatanabeYamamotoNakao1999TJSIAM}.
+Previous studies of verified eigenvalue and eigenvector computations are classified into two categories: one is for the verification of specific eigenpairs, and the other is for the verification of all the eigenpairs at once.
+This study focuses on the former category.